dotnet/runtime/docs/workflow/building/libraries/README.md

 For more details on the build configurations see [project-guidelines](../../../coding-guidelines/project-guidelines.md#build-pivots).

-**Note**: In order to work on individual library projects or run library tests it is necessary to have built CoreCLR (aka, the "runtime").
-To do this you must run `build.sh` (or `build.cmd`) from the root once before beginning that work.

-It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.
 If you invoke the build script without any actions, the default action chain `-restore -build` is executed.
 You can chain multiple actions together (e.g., `-restore -build -buildtests`) and they will execute in the appropriate order.
 Note that if you specify actions like `-build` explicitly, you likely need to explicitly add `-restore` as well.

-The most common workflow for developers is to first build once from the root, then iterate on an individual library and its tests.

 By default build only builds the product libraries and none of the tests.
 If you want to build the tests you can add the flag `-buildtests`.
 If you want to run the tests you can add the flag `-test`.
 To build and run the tests combine both arguments: `-buildtests -test`.
 To specify just the libraries, use `-subcategory libraries`.